CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Install-NetQ/Setup-clstr-op-ha.md

 Swap usage:   0%
 WARNING: Your password has expired.
 You must change your password now and login again!
-Changing password for cumulus.
+Changing password for nvidia.
-(current) UNIX password: cumulus
+(current) UNIX password: nvidia
 Enter new UNIX password:
 Retype new UNIX password:
 passwd: password updated successfully